the benefits of drinking water

 • Clear skin

 Drinking enough water aids in the removal of toxins from the body, as well as providing you with healthier skin.
-Drinking just two cups of water can enhance blood flow to the skin, giving it a more even tone, according to studies.
+According to studies, drinking just two cups of water can enhance blood flow to the skin, giving it a more even tone.

 • Weight loss